Posts By: Emily D

 They say there’s nothing like a little friendly competition to bring people together.
 After over 20 years of creating, hosting, and experiencing team building activities, we have proof to back that up.
 People love a little friendly competition, so much so that most of our programs feature some competative elements.

 You’ve probably heard the expression “work smarter not harder”.
 This witty phrase is supposed to remind us that, especially in office environments, the success of the work we do is not necessarily based one how much time we put in.
 Instead, success is determined by how well we use this time.
-By learning to work smarter, we can increase workplace productivity.
+By learning to work smarter, we can improve productivity in the workplace.